 Frequent and apparently painful urination can be the sign of a partial or full blockage of the urethra, the tube that channels urine from the bladder to the outside.
 This tends to occur more often in male cats because their urethras are typically longer and narrower than those of female cats.

 These cats tend to void smaller amounts of urine than their large-volume counterparts.
 They may strain, cry out in pain and even leave evidence of bloody urine.
-Because the cat may associate the litter box itself with pain, it may eschew the box entirely and urinate in other areas of the house.
+Because the cat may associate the litter box itself with pain, it may avoid the box entirely and urinate in other areas of the house.

 When to See Your Vet